DreyAnd/dotfiles/README.md

 ## 3. Fish shell:

 Nothing too much about this one.
-Take a look at the fish_prompt.fish if u want to have the same colors like PenTerm does.
+Take a look at the fish_prompt.fish if u want to have the same fish theme as PenTerm

 ### SETUP: